Search Engines:

 11-442 students must submit a brief report that contains a statement of collaboration and originality and describes your custom features.
 A template is provided in Microsoft Word and pdf formats.
 The report must follow the structure provided in the template.

-11-642 and 11-742 students must write a report that describes their work and their analysis of the experimental results.
+11-642 students must write a report that describes their work and their analysis of the experimental results.
 A report template is provided in Microsoft Word and pdf formats.
 The report must follow the structure provided in the template.

 5. Submission Instructions